Your Visit Is Confirmed — Let’s Help You Prepare

 Visitors are welcome during your consult.
 Many families find it helpful to have another adult available for older siblings so we can focus fully on you and baby.
 Some parents feel more comfortable speaking openly when the room is quieter—you get to choose what feels best.
 Your comfort matters—physically and emotionally

-You’ll receive a text when we’re on the way and again upon arrival.
+• You’ll receive a text when we’re on the way.
 Please let us know the best entry point (front door, side door, etc.) if different from your main entrance.

 Who Can Be Present?